juliehutchinson001/backend-mindgame/README.md

 - <b>server.js</b> - The application entry point.
 This file defines the express server and connects it to MongoDB Atlas using mongoose.
 - <b>app.js</b> - This file defines the api routes.
-- <b>config/ </b> - It contains configuration of the development environment (could be extended for testing purposes).
+- <b>config/ </b> - It contains configuration of the development environment.
-- <b>database/ </b> - It contains configuration for mongoose (could be extended for testing purposes).
+- <b>database/ </b> - It contains configuration for mongoose.
 - <b>models/</b> - It contains the Schema definitions of the Mongoose Models.
 - <b>api/ </b> - It contains the route definitions of the API.